VladimirAlexiev/soml/soml2puml/README.md

 - `rank` orders classes from left to right
   - Classes with rank difference less than 1 are ordered from top to bottom
   - Classes with no rank come last, ordered alphabetically
-  - Rank is taken in account only if there's a relation between the concerned classes
+  - Rank is taken in account only when there's a relation between the concerned classes
 - `emoji` visualizes an icon to the left of the class name
-  - Pick emoji from the [emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet/), [Unicode full-emoji-list](https://unicode.org/emoji/charts/full-emoji-list.html), or [emoji.txt](https://github.com/plantuml/plantuml/blob/master/src/net/sourceforge/plantuml/emoji/data/emoji.txt)
+  - Pick emoji from the [emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet/) or [Unicode full-emoji-list](https://unicode.org/emoji/charts/full-emoji-list.html).
+    Check existence in PlantUML's [emoji.txt](https://github.com/plantuml/plantuml/blob/master/src/net/sourceforge/plantuml/emoji/data/emoji.txt)
   - If you don't specify emoji for a class, a default one is picked from a list
   - Use ChatGPT to pick better emoji for you!
-But make sure they exist, e.g. it picked `hash` (to visualize an integer), which doesn't exist
+But make sure they exist, e.g. it picked `hash` (to visualize an integer), which didn't exist, so I used `1234`